 What is Ramadan?

-Ramadan is the ninth month of the Islamic calendar and a time when Muslims are obliged to observe one of the five pillars of Islam – fasting.
+Ramadan is the ninth month of the Islamic calendar and a time when Muslims are obliged to observe one of the Five Pillars of Islam – fasting.
 Each day during Ramadan, from dawn until the sun sets, Muslims abstain from eating, drinking, smoking, sexual relations or engaging in any acts deemed to be ill-natured or excessive.

 When does Ramadan start?

-The start of Ramadan is based on the Islamic lunar calendar, so each year it moves forward approximately 10 or 11 days, and depends on the sighting of the new moon.
+The start of Ramadan is based on the Islamic lunar calendar, so each year it moves forward approximately 10 or 11 days, depending on the sighting of the new moon.
 The fasting phase finishes on the sighting of the next new moon, which takes place after 29 or 30 days.